2023 SEO for Shopify 2.0: The Ultimate 47-Point Checklist

 To choose your free 2.0 theme, click on "Explore Themes" and choose the theme you prefer.

-After clicking "free themes" you'll get a pop-up like this.
+After clicking "free themes" you'll get a pop-up.

 Scroll through the selection to choose a new 2.0 theme for your new Shopify store.